swapnilkhandekar999/CaseStudyEmbedded/README.md

-# Embedded C Programming Examples with Continuous Integration and Code Quality
+# Embedded C Programming Activity1 with Continuous Integration and Code Quality

-# LED Blinking
+# Activity1

 ## In Action